 There’s a valid reason for that.

-Obviously, the industrial pollution and the rampant loosey-goosey regulations of China casts a shadow of doubt over the quality and safety of their exported food.
+The valid safety concern to have is the industrial pollution and the rampant loosey-goosey regulations of China.
+This is what casts a shadow of doubt over the quality and safety of their exported food.

 Supply chain oversight

 Many superfood marketers will try and skirt around the bad perception, by claiming their goji are grown high up in the Himalayan Mountains far away from cities.
 Or that their berries come from wild sources which are foraged – an exposé in the LA Times several years ago found that to be “almost always a hoax” (1).
 That was a conclusion confirmed by scientists during the author’s month-long tour of China.